 An identity is a concept you consider as more valuable than your real self or the real world.

 A model is a concept you know is inaccurate, static, and faulty.
-The only reason you still use it is because you have not yet designed a better tool.
+The only reason you still use it is that you have not yet designed a better tool.
 You would upgrade in a second if you found a better model.